XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/index.md

 ## Where do I read?

-&nbsp;&nbsp;The latest blog post was uploaded on [10 August 2025: *The First Art Pass*](./2025/08/10.md).
+&nbsp;&nbsp;The latest blog post was uploaded on [2 September 2025: *Mod Code Safety, Inventories (again), Lore*](./2025/09/02.md).
 You can find it and other entries on the left side of the page, under the Blog category.

 ## How do I make mods?
 Where's the code documentation?